emilycheatham/p1_yoga_for_you/README.md

 The colour palette was selected to envoke feelings of calmness and relaxation.
 The palette was generated using the [Color hunt wesbite](https://colorhunt.co/).
 The green, white and pink is often echoed through yoga photos echoing the practitioner's clothes, skin and location.

 ### Typography
-Through the exploration of the [fontpair wesbite](https://www.fontpair.co/) the combination of the following fonts were used from Google fonts:
+Through the exploration of the [fontpair website](https://www.fontpair.co/) the combination of the following fonts were used from Google fonts:
 [Montserrat](https://fonts.google.com/specimen/Montserrat) This was was chosen for the main body as it was neutral and easy to read.

 [Hind](https://fonts.google.com/specimen/Hind) was used for the headings at all levels.

 ### Images

-The images in this project were sourced from [pexels](https://www.pexels.com/).All images on this website are free stockp hotos which are royalty free.
+The images in this project were sourced from [pexels](https://www.pexels.com/).All images on this website are free stock photos which are royalty free.
 The images were selected as they showed individuals doing yoga and different yoga classes.
 The studios in the image linked with the ethos and theme I was trying to create.
 The colours also correlated with the colour palette used.

 ### Accessibility